 Don’t Share Eating Utensils—Even if the person looks healthy, remember that symptoms can take up to 48 hours to appear.
 Your best bet is not to share utensils at all.

-Avoid Trail Magic In Outbreak Areas—I know!
+Avoid Trail Magic in Outbreak Areas—I know!
 It’s not something you want to hear!
 If you are in an area where Norovirus has been prevalent, skip the trail magic and thank me later!

 Wipe down privy seats with bleach wipes before using – The AT is notorious for having norovirus outbreaks.
 If you have to stop, either skip the privy or at least wipe the seat down with a bleach wipe, and wash your hands super well afterward!